ryanthemaestro/dropoffdmv/README.md

 # Dropoff DMV Website

-A mobile-first, one-page website for Dropoff DMV, a local Facebook Marketplace delivery service based in Columbia, MD.
+A mobile-first, one-page website for Dropoff DMV, a local Facebook Marketplace delivery service based in Howard County, MD and the surrounding areas.

 ## Project Structure